me-no-dev/ESPAsyncWebServer/README.md

 This fork is compatible with the original library from `me-no-dev` regarding WebSocket, and wraps the optimizations done by `yubox-node-org` in the `AsyncWebSocketMessageBuffer` class.
 So you have the choice of which API to use.
-I strongly suggest to use the optimized API from `yubox-node-org` as it is much more efficient.

-Here is an example for serializing a Json document in a websocket message buffer.
-This code is compatible with any forks, but not optimized:
+Here are examples for serializing a Json document in a websocket message buffer:

 ```cpp
 void send(JsonDocument& doc) {